andypern/demos/spark-streaming-m7/README.md

 ####Shark specifics

-The docs for installing shark+spark are mostly complete, but if you want to use shark with M7 you'll need to do a little extra.
+The docs for installing shark+spark are mostly complete, but since you'll be using shark with M7 you'll need to do a little extra.

-1. First, dump this into hive-site.xml (***If you are NOT using the 3.0.3 sandbox, make sure to modify hbase+hive paths to reflect proper version #'s, also make sure to put the proper zk quorum nodes in..***):
+1. First, dump this into hive-site.xml (***make sure to modify hbase+hive paths to reflect proper version #'s, also make sure to put the proper zk quorum nodes in..***):

 		<!--this is to get shark to work w/ m7-->